The best restaurants to eat out in Kathmandu

 - Dinner restaurants in Kathmandu

-For even larger listings of restaurants and reviews across Kathmandu and all of Nepal do see my guidebook below.
+For even larger listings of restaurants with maps and reviews across Kathmandu and all of Nepal do see my guidebook below.

 Get my Guidebooks to Nepal & discover more than anyone else!

 Looking for more insider tips and information like this?
 Get the most up-to-date, popular and dedicated guidebook to Nepal in the world.
 Over 550 pages & 900+ photographs of every temple listed, daily guides on all the treks listed and so much more.